Mushroom Swiss Pan Burgers with Rosemary-Mushroom Pan Sauce is an easy yet restaurant-quality 20 minute meal made in just one pan!

 Fellow mushroom haters, I’m so sorry, but hear me out.
 I’ve created a mushroom dish so delectable that it’s allowed me to get over my texture issues (you know what I’m talking about,) and eat, nay – inhale – an entire plate of ’em.
 It can be done!

 Anyway, mushrooms!!
-Rosemary mushrooms, to be exact – on a pan fried cheeseburger, no less.
+Rosemary mushrooms, to be exact – on a pan fried Mushroom-Swiss Cheeseburger, no less.
 You are going to go bananas for this recipe.
 I’ve made it three times in the past two weeks and I’m still not sick of it.
 Rosemary-mushroom pan sauce on a cheeseburger for president.
 I can see it now.

 No grill no problem – heck, no weather above 30 degrees, no problem!
 This dish starts with a fresh rosemary-spiked burger patty cooked indoors in a sizzling skillet before being blanketed with a slice of swiss cheese.
 As the cheese melts offscreen fresh mushrooms, rosemary, and garlic are sauteed in the same skillet until golden brown then beef broth and a touch of butter are added to make the most miraculous pan sauce and topping you will ever taste.